Larry Cohler-Esses

 Larry Cohler-Esses is an American journalist and political writer.
-He has worked for the Jewish magazine the Forward.
+He has worked for the Jewish magazine The Forward.
 He is married to Dianne Cohler-Esses.

 Career

-He joined the staff of the Forward in December 2008.
-Previously, he served as Editor-at-Large for the Jewish Week, an investigative reporter for the New York Daily News, and as a staff writer for the Jewish Week as well as the Washington Jewish Week.
+He joined the staff of The Forward in December 2008.
+Previously, he served as Editor-at-Large for The Jewish Week, an investigative reporter for the New York Daily News, and as a staff writer for The Jewish Week as well as the Washington Jewish Week.
 He has written extensively on the Arab-Jewish relations both in the United States and the Middle East.
+Cohler-Esses is a founding board member of Shtetl, a media outlet covering the Haredi Jewish community that launched in 2023.

 Trip to Iran

 In August 2015, The Forward received wide attention for reporting from Iran at a charged moment in American politics, as the U.S. Congress was ramping up to a vote on an accord reached the month before to limit Tehran's nuclear ability in return for lifting international oil and financial sanctions.
 Larry Cohler-Esses was, in the words of The New York Times, "The first journalist from an American Jewish pro-Israel publication to be given an Iranian visa since 1979".